FixPlanet/FixPlanet.github.io/src/join-the-committee.md

 responsibility for these decisions sits with the [trustees](/committee.html), but we believe that they should be established and discussed as a community.
 - **Term** - The expectation is that you will be on the committee for 1 year.
-Committee membership will be reviewed and approved by the trustees.

 ## Criteria